Macro Economics-BBA (4-0-2)

 Inflation: meaning, demand and supply side factors, consequences of inflation, anti-inflationary policies, natural rate theory, monetary policy-output and inflation, Phillips curve (short run and long run).

-• Module IV: Open Economy: Brief introduction to BoP account, market for foreign exchange and exchange rate, monetary and fiscal policy in open economy.
+• Unit IV: Open Economy: Brief introduction to BoP account, market for foreign exchange and exchange rate, monetary and fiscal policy in open economy.

 Suggested Textbooks